pqabelian/abec/docs/Abec User Manual.md

 Other options and their usage can be found in abec.conf.

 ## 4. Connect Abewallet to Abec

-**Notice**: For security concern, Abewallet should run on a secure machine instead of the same machine with Abec.
-Moreover, if you run multiple Abec, there is no need to create Abewallet for each Abec, namely one wallet is enough.
-You only need to add the mining address to each Abec and connect Abewallet to one of them.
+**Notice**: For security concern, abewallet should be running on a secure machine instead of running on the same machine as abec.
+If you run abec (a full node) on multiple machines, there is no need to create abewallet for each full node.
+**One wallet is enough.** You only need to add the mining address of the same wallet to the abec.conf of each of your mining machines and connect abewallet to just **one** of them.
+The total balance of your ABEL wallet will be automatically tallied from the Abelian blockchain.

-When you run Abewallet the first time, it will create an configuration file called *abewallet.conf*.
-Like Abec, it is located in the home directory of system, that is
+When you run abewallet the first time, the abewallet will create a configuration file called *abewallet.conf*.
+This configuration file will be located at the home directory, namely

 - Windows: C:\Users\username\AppData\Local\Abewallet
 - Macos: /Users/username/Library/Application Support/Abewallet